SEO

 The topics move from problem-aware (I need help attracting and recruiting top talent) to solution-aware (I need a tool that helps me manage candidates and improve the hiring experience) to product-aware (evaluating several tools from their consideration set).

 We advise creating a balanced content portfolio and steady production cadence across the entire funnel.
-This will allow you to gain traction on more competitive terms, take advantage of quick-and-easy wins, and generate users and revenue from those middle- and bottom-of-funnel topics.
+This will allow you to gain traction on more competitive terms, take advantage of quick-and-easy wins, and generate users and revenue from those middle and bottom of funnel topics.

 4. Focus on quality over quantity to signal trust